 The six chosen artists are promoted to our members for engagements at fixed rates (£250 for solo artists, £500 for artists with accompanists) subsidised by Making Music for up to 50 bookings each year.
 They will benefit from publicity in Making Music’s Selected Artists guide, on its website, other publications and social media.
-The artists will also be offered an unpaid lunchtime recital engagement at St Martin-in-the-Fields in London and an unpaid presentation concert for Making Music members.
+The artists will also be offered an unpaid presentation concert for Making Music members.

 Manu Brazo, 2019 Young Artist

-If you are not a UK citizen you must be able to provide evidence that you are eligible to live and work in the UK for the entire period of the award (May 2020 – April 2022).
+If you are not a UK citizen you must be able to provide evidence that you are eligible to live and work in the UK for the entire period of the award (September 2021 – August 2023), for example a letter confirming settled/pre-settled status or a residence permit that goes up to at least August 2023.

 Applicants are required to submit details of a varied programme of approximately one hour for instrumentalists and 45 minutes for vocalists.
 The adjudicators will request up to 15 minutes of music to be performed from this programme.
 All candidates should select the first piece they wish to present and this chosen work should be introduced briefly to the adjudicators.
 After the first piece, all candidates must be prepared to perform any of the music in their submitted programme.